Updated: Aug 16

 Senior/Lead Pastor: Unknown; See the church's Pastor Directory here

 Address: 11630 S 700 E Draper, UT 84020

 Tithes/Compelled Giving: Yes

 1. What is your church's official position on tithing?

-On their FAQ’s Page, which I’m SO happy that they have, I found this answer to the question, “How much should I give?”
+On their FAQ’s Page, I found this answer to the question, “How much should I give?”

 “Whatever you decide to give, it’s important that you give from your heart.
 A gift given begrudgingly is not a desirable gift in God’s eyes.
 In the Old Testament, people gave ten percent of their income to support the ministry of God.
 This was called the “tithe.”
 In addition to the tithe, people gave offerings for special projects and to help the needy.
 Our belief is that God would desire us to follow similar principles of giving today.
 When people give to the church in accordance to the amount with which God has blessed them, the needs of our church are easily met.
 This is God’s design for providing the financial resources for the church’s current and future needs.”

 2. Does your church have a particular set of rules or requirements that members must follow or abide by in order to retain their membership status with the church?

 The FAQ Page on their website doesn't mention any kind of membership requirements or contracts for churchgoers.
 I take this to mean they don't have any.
 However, the ordained elders of the Rock Church must agree to the M28 Alliance's standards in order to retain affiliation with them.
 See the Articles of Association for M28 here.